 The challenge addressed by the project, the improvement of peatland management in the Neman catchment, is of strong transnational relevance.
 The project comprises a mixed approach of drafting policy recommendations, generating new knowledge via modelling, and using pilot sites to demonstrate peatland rewetting and implementation of paludiculture.
-The project aims to increase the capacity of policymakers and other decisionmakers to adopt policies that incentivise peatland management for nutrient retention by increasing knowledge and competence and through more efficient use of human and technical resources.
-Among the target groups are: regional and national authorities in the Neman catchment area, NGOs, decision makers in forestry and water management, farmers associations, and agricultural administrators, and consultants.
-Within the project, 8 partners and 9 associates cooperate with each other.
+The project aims to increase the capacity of policymakers and other decisionmakers to adopt policies that incentivise peatland management for nutrient retention via enhanced institutionalised knowledge and competence and more efficient use of human and technical resources.
+Among the target groups are: regional and national authorities in the Neman catchment area, NGOs, decision makers in forestry and water management, farmers associations, and agricultural administrators and consultants.
+Within the project 8 partners and 9 associates cooperate with each other.

 DESIRE focuses on numerous disturbed peatlands in the Neman catchment and will exemplarily restore some of them to act as wetland buffer zones (WBZ).
-Rewetting prevents further soil degradation, decreases uncontrolled water run-off, strongly reduces nutrient- and GHG emissions and is good for biodiversity.
+Rewetting stops, inter alia, further soil degradation, decreases uncontrolled water run-off, strongly reduces nutrient- and GHG emissions and is good for biodiversity.
+Methods are well developed.

-Economic evaluation of the pilot projects in the Neman river catchment area will showcase the cost-effectiveness of the proposed ecosystem-based measures in comparison to other, more technical installations for nutrient filtering and retention.
+Economic evaluation of the pilot projects/respectively of paludiculture implementation in the Neman river catchment area will showcase cost-effectiveness of the proposed ecosystem-based measures in comparison to other, more technical installations for nutrient filtering and retention.

-Water quality in the Neman basin will benefit from
+Water quality in the Neman basin will benefit by

 - reduction of nutrient loads from diffuse sources in the catchment area (mainly arable lands) and

-- preventing peatlands from acting as nutrient sources and internal-external eutrophication hot spots.
+- preventing peatlands to act as nutrient sources and internal-external eutrophication hot spots.

 Map of the catchment of the Baltic Sea.
 The Neman river basin is marked in red (Global International Waters Assessment (GIWA)).